Brumadinho dam disaster: Mariana dam disaster

-The Brumadinho dam failure occurred three years and two months after the Mariana dam disaster from November 2015, which killed 19 people and destroyed the village of Bento Rodrigues.
+The Brumadinho dam failure occurred three years and two months after the Mariana dam disaster of November 2015, which killed 19 people and destroyed the village of Bento Rodrigues.
 The Mariana disaster is considered the worst environmental disaster in Brazil's history and as of January 2019 was still under investigation.
 Brazil's weak regulatory structures and regulatory gaps allowed the Mariana dam's failure.
-Three years after the Mariana dam collapse, the companies involved in that environmental disaster have paid only 3.4% of R$785 million in fines.
+Three years after the Mariana dam’s collapse, the companies involved in that environmental disaster had paid only 3.4% of the R$785 million in fines.
 In November 2015, the department in charge of inspecting mining operations in the state of Minas Gerais, the National Department of Mineral Production (DNPM), was worried about the retirement of another 40% of public employees over the course of the next two years.